 3. Build Your Self-Confidence and Self Esteem

-I can tell you is that the first step to travelling solo as a female is always the hardest.
+I can tell you is that the first step to travelling alone as a woman is always the hardest.
 One of the most important solo travelling tips I can give is to actually stop thinking about it and just do it.
 Pick your destination and pack your bag.
 Once you’ve accomplished that first small step you’ll feel a burst of self confidence.

 Prepare to feel apprehensive and a bit scared.
 A lot of the hard work will fall on your shoulders and you may have to listen to a few nay-sayers but ultimately, organizing a trip for yourself will be a life changing event.